"Drama therapy is the intentional and systematic use of drama/theater processes to achieve psychological growth and change."

 For more information, read my blog post: Five Reasons to do Drama Therapy!

-Sarah Harkness, MA, RDT, LMFT is a Licensed Marriage and Family Therapist #88566 and Registered Drama Therapist #631 with a private practice in San Mateo and San Francisco.
+Sarah Harkness, MA, RDT, LMFT is a Licensed Marriage and Family Therapist #88566 and Registered Drama Therapist #631 with a private practice in San Mateo.
 She has worked with people from all walks of life regarding relationship concerns, anxiety, depression, substance abuse, religious trauma, taming the inner critic, and life transitions.
-She is an associate with the Living Arts Counseling Center.